liondocs/liondocs-sublime/README.md

   // It must be the same as the one in translated-content "lang_code":"",
-  // Show alerts in successfully silent operations "alerts":true
+  // Show alerts in successfully silent operations
+  // If False just show message in Sublime Text Console "alerts":true
 }
 ```